Ada-Mode-Atlas/Atlas-Auth-at-Edge-App/README.md

 A deployed instance of the application creates the following resources:
 * Auth Handler: A lambda function in a python runtime suitable to running on the edge and initiate oauth2 flows and coordinate sign-in, refresh or permit access
 * Callback Handler: A lambda function in a python runtime suitable to running on the edge and respond to IdP auth code provision and collect tokens
+* ReWrite Handler: A commonly required index.html rewrite handler to support access static content by appending index.html (to be used on origin-request actions)
 * SSM Parameters: A set of parameters controlling the IdP including the client Id, Callback path & discovery document URL

 ## Integration